-Verify whether the form has proper input data validation for form fields that require specific data-type entry, e.g. numeric values only (for zip code).
+Verify whether the form has proper input data validation for form fields that require specific data-type entry, e.g., numeric values only (for zip code).

 Verify whether a proper and accessible input mask is provided for any form fields that require specific data format such as phone number or social security number.

 Verify whether a proper and accessible instruction is provided for form fields that require user instruction for valid data entry.
-For example, "include street and apartment number".
+For example, "include street and apartment number."

-Verify whether the form field has default value or not.
+Verify whether the form field has a default value or not.
 If a default value/option is available, verify whether it is provided to all users and other options can be selected instead of the default value.

 Verify whether all required form fields are properly marked as "required" and a proper description is provided to the user.

 Verify whether the error handling system is functional and consistent.
-Proper error messages that would direct users with clear instruction and/or links to the errors, should be provided for all missing form fields or invalid data entries.
-Error messages should be also accessible for assertive technology users.
+Proper error messages that would direct users with clear instruction and/or links to the errors should be provided for all missing form fields or invalid data entries.
+Error messages should also be accessible for assertive technology users.